intelligent-username/CNN/README.md

     python src/import_st.py
     ```

-    Note that this script downloads from the HuggingFace loader, which automatically compresses
+    Note that this script downloads from the HuggingFace loader, which becomes significantly smaller than the original 40GB dataset.
+For the entire original, unprocessed, uncleaned, pure dataset, download from [Kaggle](https://www.kaggle.com/datasets/wassefy/synthtext).

 ### Data